dorostanian/sushi/README.md

 complex flows of actions.
 Flow is highly extensible by allowing you to `register` new `Block`s.
 There comes also a library of commonly used actions.

-## Similar Work and comparison
+## Similar Work
-Tinder's [State Machine Project](https://github.com/Tinder/StateMachine) is one of the interesting implementations for building state machines. (tbd)
+Tinder's [State Machine Project](https://github.com/Tinder/StateMachine) is one of the interesting implementations for building state machines.